 Option 2: Reference for your outline

 Option 1 is a common practice for many authors but it’s not the only way you can use audio files.
-When Andy and I recorded our conversations, we did so mostly to get a handle on the story and to jog our memories on details we had forgotten.
+Talking out your first draft can help you get a handle on the story and jog memories on details you may have forgotten.

-For each conversation, we focused on a narrow topic and once we recorded the conversation, I labelled it accordingly as a reference.
+For each conversation, focus on a narrow topic.
+Record the conversation if both parties are comfortable with that and label it accordingly as a reference.

-Next, I organized these according to a natural flow, grouping together some and moving others around, to form an outline.
+Next, organize these according to a natural flow, grouping together some and moving others around to form an outline.

-I put the recorded files into a shared Google Drive so we could both access them when needed but the real work product for us was the outline.
+Put the recorded files into a shared cloud or online storage system such as Google Drive so both can access them when needed.
+From there, formulate an outline.

-Once we had the outline, we used that as the framework to write out the next draft.
-We kept the recordings as reference points but didn’t actually go back to them often.
-We discovered that the act of talking out the story was enough for us.
+Once you have an outline, use that as the framework to write out the next draft.
+Keep the recordings as reference points but you probably don't need to go back to them often since they're likely fresh in your memories.

 Continue working on your first draft.
 If you’re using the recording option or a hybrid, consider whether you want to use a transcription or summary of the recordings.
 Or, if you’re like me, you may simply use talking and recording as a way to flesh out the story.
 Remember, the goal of the first draft is to get your ideas out so you can start shaping them into what will become your book.